jsuto/hackweek-2024-Q1/README.md

+# Create your own chatbot using Ollama, open-webui and Automatic1111

+Ollama is a chatbot that can be used via cli and its API. open-webui is a chatgpt-like browser based GUI Automatic1111 is an image generating AI

 ## Installation

 Prerequisites

 Have an EC2 host with a Nvidia GPU.
-I've used a g4dn.xlarge instance featuring a Tesla T4 GPU.
+I used a g4dn.xlarge instance featuring a Tesla T4 GPU.

 Install ollama